s12112111-code/Bazar.com/README.md

-# Books Bazar - Distributed Systems Labs
+# Books Bazar - Distributed Systems

 This repository contains the implementation of **Books Bazar**, a microservices-based online bookstore application.
 The project is implemented using Docker and Node.js.